 - Basis: a list of core impact metrics is defined in alignment with the specific fund's output and outcome model.
-These core impact metrics are largely based on the Impact Reporting and Investing Standards (IRIS+) metrics, a reference for the impact investing industry. - Sector specific metrics: investee companies also have to report on sector specific metrics depending on the sector in which they operate.
+These core impact metrics are largely based on the Impact Reporting and Investing Standards (IRIS+) metrics, a reference for the impact investing industry, and the Joint Impact Indicators (JII), launched by HIPSO and IRIS+ in 2021. - Sector specific metrics: investee companies also have to report on sector specific metrics depending on the sector in which they operate.
 For instance, companies in the energy access sector report on metrics aligned to the Global Association for the Off-Grid Solar Energy Sector's (GOGLA) impact framework - Thematic specific metrics: depending on the cross-cutting focus of each fund, investee companies may be required to report on metrics relevant to this thematic.
-For example, investee
+For example, investee companies in the CARE-SheTrades Impact Fund are required to report against gender impact metrics aligned to the 2X challenge criteria.

-- companies in the CARE-SheTrades Impact Fund are required to report against gender impact metrics aligned to the 2X challenge criteria. - Additional metrics specific to each investment: additional metrics specific to each investment and related to the company's business model are also defined and tracked.
+• Additional metrics specific to each investment: additional metrics specific to each investment and related to the company's business model are also defined and tracked.